samehamin/StudyPlan/AI Solutions Architect.md

 ## Following the same order is very recommended.

 # Architecture Design
-TOGAF Or Zachman certification (check best of udemy)
+TOGAF Or Zachman certification (check best of udemy) - for now i can count on my practical experience.

 # Big Data
 https://www.coursera.org/specializations/big-data